-- Collection and processing of background checks.
+Collection and processing of background checks.
 We can contract with your organization to collect and process all background check forms then bill your organization according to the number of processed background checks.
 We can also have your volunteers pay us directly.
-The background check and processing fee is $30 per person and the L3 background check and processing fee is $48.
+The L2 background check and processing fee is $30 per person and the L3 background check and processing fee is $48.
 (We can provide a volume discount if you have over 25 volunteers).

 - Information on cleared staff and volunteers.
 Partners in Education will provide information on cleared staff and volunteers as soon as it is available.
 We will also provide the names of those who are not cleared for volunteer work to ensure your clients are protected.
-Processing time varies between 48 hours and five days.
+Processing time generally varies between 48 hours and five days.